thorko/kupfer-plugins/README.md

 #### KDE5 Session Management
 This plugin will add Restart, Suspend, Save Session... for KDE Plasma to Kupfer

+#### SSH Yakuake Session
+This plugin starts a new SSH sessin in yakuake use it with
+. hostname <tab> SSHSession

 ### Installation
 put these files to kupfer/plugin directory and restart kupfer